teddygroves/sphincter/docs/flow.md

----
-title: "Statistical analysis of red blood cell flow data"
+# Details of the red blood cell flow analysis
-crossref:
-  thm-prefix: "Question"
-  thm-title: "Question"
-  thm-labels: alpha a
----

 Our measurements included flow data recording the measured speed and flux of red blood cells through some vessels.
 This data is interesting because it allows for